Regardless vs. Irregardless, Sneaked vs. Snuck, Assure vs. Ensure vs. Insure

 Example: To ensure my family’s safety, I have installed an alarm.

-Insure = to issue an insurance policy
+Insure = to issue or purchase an insurance policy

 Example: I will insure my home with an additional fire policy.